It's the law!

 If decontamination is required the next steps can vary depending on the location and situation.

-- A decontamination is a thorough cleaning of the watercraft and/or trailer with high pressure, hot water (60oC).
-Decontamination by this method is the only way to effectively kill and remove invasive mussels.
+- A decontamination is a thorough cleaning of the watercraft and/or trailer using hot water (50°C to 60°C) to kill suspect species and high pressure water to remove them.

 - The decontamination is performed by trained staff and is completed according to the Uniform Minimum Protocols and Standards for Inspection and Decontamination Programs for Dreissenid Mussels in United States (UMPS III) (PDF, 9.8 MB).